kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 `jQuery.post()` deals with server interaction, which is beyond the scope of this guide, so it won't be discussed here.
 <a name="jquery-load"></a>
 <h5 class="h5-guide">.load: the easiest way to use AJAX with jQuery</h5>
 If you want to use jQuery to load in file with AJAX like we've been doing, the `.load()` function is the easiest way to do this.
-This is the jQuery version of <a href="#what-is-onreadystatechange" title="Read the "onreadystatechange section of this article">a JavaScript sample we looked at earlier.
+This is the jQuery version of <a href="#readystatechange" title="Read the "onreadystatechange section of this article">a JavaScript sample we looked at earlier.

 <a href="/samples/ajax-tutorial-samples/sample10/" target="blank">View the example</a>:
 {% prism markup %}